spalger/stdout-collator/README.md

 ### `parser.consumeReports({ [reportName: string]: (any?) => void })`

 Register a consumer of the parser reports.
-Right now this is just one report implemented, `onGroupEnd`.
-Pass an object with an `onGroupEnd` function property and it will be called at the end of each group definition with the group object defined.
+Right now there are two reports; `groupStart` and `groupEnd`.
+Pass an object with with function properties matching these report names and they will be called with `Group` objects at the correct time.

 ## `Group` class

 The markers written to stdout indicate the beginning and end of output groups.
-Whenever a group is ended the parser will report a `groupEnd` and provide an instance of `Group` to the consumer.
+Whenever a start mark is fully parsed a `groupStart` will be reported.
+Once the end of a group is parsed a `groupEnd` will be reported.
+Both of these reports provide the consumer the group instance, and only certain properties will be available at certain points:

 ### `group.parent : Group?`

+_available at all times_

 The parent of this group, if there is one

 ### `group.startMark : { [key: string]: any }`

+_available in the `groupStart` and `groupEnd` report handler_

 The attributes defined by the startMark

 ### `group.endMark : { [key: string]: any }`

+_available in the `groupEnd` report handler_

 The attributes defined by the endMark

 ### `group.output : string`

+_available in the `groupEnd` report handler_

 The text logged within this group